costaber/omni-flow/README.md

 #### Call Step

-The `Call Step` represents that the step will make an HTTP request to the specified API with the necessary parameters, including method, host, path, authentication, body, headers, query parameters, timeoutInSeconds, and result.
-The query field supports the usage of variables.
-The method, host, path, and result are mandatory fields.
-The result is the variable name, where the response of the API will be saved.
+To initiate an HTTP request to an API or cloud function with specific requirements, the `Call Step` must be defined.
+These specifications encompass the method, host, path, authentication, body, headers, query parameters, timeoutInSeconds , and result.
+It is important to note that while method, host, path, and result are mandatory fields, the other fields are optional offering flexibility based on the use case.
+Currently, the utilization of variables within this step type is supported exclusively within query parameters.
+The `result` field serves as a variable where will be assigned the outcome of the request, whether it is a success or failure.
+Regarding the `body` field, it accommodates both string and object types, offering versatility in your payload structure.

 ```kotlin
 step {